mayhs19/succinct-inc/README.md

 # succinct-inc

 ## Background
-An imaginary Company building a Product called Sucinct - A Reminder Management Interface
+An imaginary Company building a Product called Succinct - A Reminder Management Interface